 A Kensington Explorer-In-Residence, Mark is the 2011 winner of the Gemini Humanitarian Award and recipient of the Stefansson Medal for his work in the Arctic and Antarctica.
 As a documentary filmmaker Mark Terry has been producing award-winning films in Canada for more than 20 years.
 With his film, The Antarctica Challenge: A Global Warning (2009), he achieved the rare feat of setting foot on all seven continents, and his latest film, The Polar Explorer, was the only film invited to screen at the 2011 UN conference in Cancun.
 Mark is an expert in the environmental issues affecting fragile eco-systems and, by extension, the world.

-Special Offer: Book for 2014 for FREE Private tour in Helsinki and FREE flight from Helsinki to Murmansk and return.
+Special Offer: Book now and get for FREE Private tour in Helsinki and FREE flight from Helsinki to Murmansk and return.
 Subject to availability.

 Join a unique expedition to the North Pole.
 Be part of the history and travel on "Victory", the largest and the most powerful nuclear-powered icebreaker in the world.